 What causes this type of hair loss?

 The medical term for male pattern baldness is androgenetic alopecia.
-This type of hair loss is caused by a combination of androgens (male hormones) and genes (features that you inherit and pass down to your children).
+This type of hair loss is caused by a combination of androgens (hormones) and genetics (features that you inherit).
 In guys, androgens work to develop male sexual characteristics such as penis growth, muscle development, and hair growth.
 Your genes are what determine the physical traits that are passed down to you from your biological parents.
 These physical traits can include your height, eye color, hair color, and whether or not you have hair loss.